Fenstanton: History

-Fenstanton was listed in the Domesday Book in the Hundred of Toseland in Huntingdonshire; the name of the settlement was written as Stantone in the Domesday Book.
+Fenstanton was listed in the Domesday Book of 1086 in the Hundred of Toseland in Huntingdonshire; the name of the settlement was written as Stantone in the Domesday Book.
 In 1086 there was just one manor at Fenstanton; the annual rent paid to the lord of the manor in 1066 had been £17 and the rent had fallen to £16 in 1086, and the parish contained 33 households.
 By 1086 there was already a church and a priest at Fenstanton.

+Geography

+The original Fenstanton bypass opened in early February 1965, as a single carriageway three-lane road, built by Cementation Company.
+It was the first part of the busy A604 to be improved.
+This was improved when the Godmanchester to Bar Hill section, of the A604, was built by Sir Alfred McAlpine (Southern), opening in April 1981.
+The Bar Hill to Swavesey section had opened first, in early December 1980.
+It was the A14 from 1994 until 2022.
+The archaeological works undertaken as a result of the large road improvement scheme found Early Bronze Age burials and cremations at Fenstanton Gravels and give an insight into Bronze Age funerary practices.

 Government

 As a civil parish, Fenstanton has a parish council consisting of twelve councillors.
 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Fenstanton is a district ward and is represented on the district council by one councillor.
 The highest tier of local government is Cambridgeshire County Council which has administration buildings in Alconbury.
 Fenstanton is part of the electoral division of The Hemingfords and Fen Stanton and is represented on the county council by one councillor.

 Fenstanton was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Fenstanton became a part of the county of Cambridgeshire.

 At Westminster, Fenstanton is in the parliamentary constituency of Huntingdon, and elects one Member of Parliament by the first past the post system of election.
-Since 2001 the MP has been Jonathan Djanogly of the Conservative Party.
+From 2001 to 2024 the MP was Jonathan Djanogly of the Conservative Party.
+In 2024 Ben Obese-Jecty was elected as the new Conservative MP.

 Demography

 Population

 In the period 1801 to 1901 the population of Fenstanton was recorded every ten years by the UK census.
 During this time the population was in the range of 704 (the lowest was in 1801) and 1120 (the highest was in 1861).

-From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).
+From 1901, a census was taken every ten years with the exception of 1941 due to the Second World War.

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 2553 acre and so the population density for Fenstanton in 2011 was 812.7 persons per square mile (313.8 per square kilometre).